MIT-SPARK/Kimera-VIO-ROS/README.md

 # For https
 # wstool merge Kimera-VIO-ROS/install/kimera_vio_ros_https.rosinstall

-# Finally, download and update repos:
+# download and update repos:
 wstool update

+# Optionally install all dependencies that you might have missed:
+# Some packages may report errors, this is expected
+# rosdep install --from-paths . --ignore-src -r -y
 ```

 Finally, compile: